IanHopkinson/ostn02python/README.md

 See COPYING for redistribution terms (BSD license)

+## TODO

+* grid_to_small_code and grid_to_big_code are only used in grid_to_os_streetview_tile, they don't act as I think they should (which is to return the grid code for an arbitrary easting/northing).
+Should probably write a new function rather than diddle this to do what I think it should.

 The documentation for the original Perl module is shown below, this should be modified to reflect the Python code.

 Geo::Coordinates::OSGB - Convert coordinates between Lat/Lon and the British National Grid